openbiome/donor-effects/jacob/README.md

 # Re-analysis of Jacob et al.

+## Files

-- `data/data.tsv` records the patient outcomes and the material they received
+- `patient-data.tsv` records the patient outcomes and the material they received
     - column `pool` is an identifier for each unique combination of donors
-    - column `donorA` shows (0/1) whether the pool of stool received by that patient included donor A
+    - column `donor1` shows (0/1) whether the pool of stool received by that patient included donor 1
-- `data/raw/` contains the raw sequencing data
+- `diversity-data/` contains the raw sequencing data
-    - `Snakefile` downloads, processes, and analyses the 16S data
     - `make-manifest.R` gets the Qiime 2 manifest file
 - `analyze.R` has the basic statistical tests

-- `diversity-model.R` analyzes the patient outcomes by pool bacterial diversity
+## Notes

+- Clinical response at 4 weeks was used as the outcome